Cornell-InkSight/InkSight-DataLabeler/README.md

-# InkSight Data Labeling Tool
+# STEMFrame (emphasizing frame-level annotation for STEM lectures)

 **A specialized annotation platform for STEM lecture videos designed to create high-quality training data for FCN-Lecture Net models.**